|What is ACED?||Step 1: Read the Spring 2021 Class Brochure|

-If you have never attended ACED classes, return the registration form with your fees to the appropriate campus and call the ACED office in which you are enrolling to schedule an interview.
+If you have never attended ACED classes, first read the class brochure, register online, and pay fees.
+Then call the ACED office in which you are enrolling to schedule an interview.
 ALL interviews must be conducted before the first day of class.

 If you withdraw from class one week before classes begin, a refund will be given.
 Refunds will be given if a class is cancelled or closed.
 To withdraw from a class, please call the campus at which you are enrolled.

 - Avila University, Graceland University, and ACED Northland – (816) 235-1754